McAllen Workers Compensation Lawyers

-While it may seem like common sense that everyone should be able to receive compensation when they’re injured on the job, it’s not always easy to recover workers comp.
+While it seems common sense that everyone should be able to receive compensation benefits when they’re injured on the job, it’s not always easy to recover them.

-For instance, many employers may encourage their employees not to file a claim because the filing of a claim almost always increases the premiums the employer pays for work comp insurance.
+For instance, many employers may encourage their employees not to file a claim because filing one almost always increases the compensation insurance premiums the employer pays.

-Fortunately, the law permits workplace accident victims to recover compensation under most circumstances, even if they were partially at fault.
-To boost your chance of receiving the workers comp benefits to which you are entitled, contact a McAllen workers comp lawyer at J.A.
+Fortunately, the law permits workplace accident victims to recover damages under most circumstances when filing a compensation claim, even if they are partially at fault.
+To boost your chance of receiving the workers’ comp benefits to which you are entitled, contact our McAllen workers’ comp lawyer at J.A.
 Davis & Associates, LLP today.

 First and foremost, it should be clarified that employers in Texas are not required to carry workers comp insurance.
-However, it’s prudent for employers to purchase workers comp because injured employees can often sue for damages in court if their employers fail to carry work comp coverage.
+However, it’s prudent for employers to purchase workers’ compensation because injured employees can often sue for damages in court if their employers fail to carry work comp coverage.

 Still, as a workplace accident victim in McAllen, you must typically meet a handful of criteria, which include the following: